Vadim: Hello, welcome to The F-Word.

 Vadim: It reminds me of this story when the Fronteers decided to send Rachel Andrew, to represent developers into W3C, this is the way we can be represented in the decision making process somehow as developers.
-We can vote with our money and not just with pluses and stars for some fissures to be implemented.
+We can vote with our money and not just with pluses and stars for some features to be implemented.
 I think the number of use cases inside of Apple, inside of Google is limited.
 And we can add our own opinions in use cases to this story.
 So it will be available for our own projects and it will make our life easier and our users happier.

 Bruce: Yeah.
 Okay.
 I mean, I was playing devil’s advocate with that question, in the same way that, I actually put the money in and then expensed it back to Opera to give a thousand dollars to Yoav to implement the picture element.
 I really like the idea that, as a web developer, I can vote with my wallet as well as my stars and my plus ones.
 I am in this sense, a happy capitalist and willing to throw my money.

-Vadim: So there’s an Indiegogo page, created back in 2014, by your Yoav, so he probably did it first, like Opera used to say, Opera did it first.
+Vadim: So there’s an Indiegogo page, created back in 2014, by Yoav Weiss, so he probably did it first, like Opera used to say, Opera did it first.
 So in this case, Yoav did it first.
 So he launched this Crowdfunding Campaign to implement picture element in Blink.
 And then I think they bark ported to WebKit later or something like this.
 And Opera pledged some money and Yoav gave us a private masterclass on picture element.
 And just for, four team members of Opera DevRel, that was nice.